AbdelrahmanElsaadany22/E-commerce/README.md

 - **Product:** Fetch all Products,specific Product,add with image,update and delete.
 - **Rewiew:** Fetch all Reviews,add,update and delete.
 - **Upload Images:** Upload and manage images to be included in Product or Brands.
+- **Pagination:** Paginate large data sets for efficient retrieval and presentation.
+- **Search:** Field that you want to search by it.

 ## Installation
 1. **Clone the Repository:**